Robert McQueeney: Acting career

 In 1959, he portrayed the 19th century actor, Edwin Booth, brother of John Wilkes Booth, the assassin of U.S. President Abraham Lincoln, in the episode "The Man Who Loved Lincoln" on the ABC/Warner Brothers western television series, Colt .45, starring Wayde Preston as the fictitious undercover agent Christopher Colt, who in the story line is assigned to protect Booth following a death threat.
 That year he also played the role of murderer Michael Dwight in the Perry Mason episode, "The Case of the Lost Last Act".

-He appeared in guest roles on such television series as Bonanza and Gunsmoke as well as the Warner Bros.
-Television series Lawman, The Alaskans, and 77 Sunset Strip.
+He appeared in guest roles on such television series as Bonanza, Gunsmoke and Decoy, as well as Warner Bros.
+Television's Lawman, 77 Sunset Strip, Bronco and the short-lived The Alaskans.

 His one shot at a leading role in a series was his portrayal of newspaper reporter Conley Wright on Warner Bros./ABC's short-lived World War II series, The Gallant Men (1962–63).
 He played supporting roles in such films as Portrait of a Mobster (1961) and The Glory Guys (1965).